om-ghare/to-do-list/README.md

-# 📝 To-Do List App
+# 📝 To-Do List - TASKIFY

 A simple and efficient **To-Do List** application built using **React + Tailwind CSS**, featuring **task editing**, **deletion**, **local storage** and an option to **show/hide completed tasks**.